 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s the organic sulfur compound allicin in garlic that gives it its pungent smell and makes it a healthy addition to your diet,” says dietitian Laura Jeffers, MEd, RD, LD.
+“It’s the organic sulfur compound allicin in garlic that gives it its pungent smell and makes it a healthy addition to your diet,” says dietitian Laura Jeffers, MEd, RD, LD.

-5. Protect your food: Those same antibacterial properties in fresh garlic can kill the bacteria that lead to food poisoning, including salmonella and E.coli.
+5. Protects your food: Those same antibacterial properties in fresh garlic can kill the bacteria that lead to food poisoning, including salmonella and E.coli.
 Don’t use garlic as a substitute for proper food sanitation and food handling, though.

 6. Treat athlete’s foot: Garlic also fights fungus.
 If you have athlete’s foot, soak your feet in garlic water or rub raw garlic on your feet to attack the itch-causing fungus.

-You’ll get the most benefit from raw garlic.
-But if you choose to cook it, don’t heat it above 140°F. Higher temperatures kill the allicin, so add garlic to your recipes when you’re almost done cooking.
+“You’ll get the most benefit from raw garlic,” she says.
+“But if you choose to cook it, don’t heat it above 140 degrees Fahrenheit.
+Higher temperatures kill the allicin, so add garlic to your recipes when you’re almost done cooking.”

-You may also get a stinging feeling on the skin if you handle significant amounts of fresh and dried garlic.
-To avoid garlic-induced skin lesions, wear kitchen gloves.
+“You may also get a stinging feeling on the skin if you handle significant amounts of fresh and dried garlic,” says Jeffers.
+“To avoid garlic-induced skin lesions, wear kitchen gloves.”

 On rare occasions, garlic supplements can cause headaches, fatigue, appetite loss, muscle aches, dizziness and allergic reactions such as asthma attacks or skin rashes.
 If you take blood thinners, taking a garlic supplement can increase the medication’s effect, making it even harder for your blood to clot.
 Be sure to consult your doctor before taking any garlic supplement.